lbayer10/Node-TSC-EXP-Backend/README.md

 * **Unit test is favored**: The tests have been written to test the functions and routes without the need of the database server.
 Integration tests has also been done but the unit test is favored.
 * **A pure backend project**: I have experienced that when a backend is developed clubbed with a frontend then in the future it becomes really difficult to scale.
 We would want to create a separate backend project that servers many websites and mobile apps.

-> I have also open source a complete blogging website working on this backend project: [Goto Repository](https://github.com/janishar/react-app-architecture)
-The repository [**React.js Isomorphic Web Application Architecture**] has a complete React.js web application implemented for a blogging platform which is using this project as its API server.

 ## 3RE Architecture: Router, RouteHandler, ResponseHandler, ErrorHandler
 <p align="center">